Select Page

 Local Flu Data

 Cook County Department of Public Health collects and analyzes data on local flu activity year-round.
 During periods when higher influenza activity is expected (generally October to May), this information is compiled into a weekly surveillance report that is distributed to our partners in the healthcare community, schools, community groups, and the public.
-View our influenza surveillance reports here.
-View our respiratory dashboard for more detailed surveillance data here .
+View our influenza surveillance reports.
+View our respiratory dashboard for more detailed surveillance data on flu, COVID-19 and RSV.

 The Fact Is, Everyone Needs a Flu Shot